valarbonies/dev/DH-Tool.md

 # Archiviz

-[Screenshot of a force-directed interactive knowledge graph that was created by using Archiviz plug-ins] (https://raw.githubusercontent.com/BCWrit/Elasticsearch/main/images/Screenshot%20from%202022-11-01%2010-15-45.png)
+![Screenshot of a force-directed interactive knowledge graph that was created by using Archiviz plug-ins] (https://raw.githubusercontent.com/BCWrit/Elasticsearch/main/images/Screenshot%20from%202022-11-01%2010-15-45.png)

 - Link to Tool: [https://omeka.org/classic/plugins/Archiviz/]
 - Link to Abstract: [https://dh-abstracts.library.virginia.edu/works/11719]